-We believe artists reveal new ways of seeing and engaging with the world—and that living with art is transformative.
-Through curated exhibitions, intimate studio visits, and cinematic films, Friday Arts offers a deeper, more personal way to experience and collect contemporary art.
+Through curated exhibitions, intimate studio visits, and cinematic films, Friday Arts offers a deeper, more direct way to experience and collect contemporary art.

 Laura and Justin